GHCoderCat/Productivity-System/Readme.txt

-This is a Java project
+This is a Java project.
+Users can create notes and to-do lists.